 General availability (1-3 months).
 After the beta launch is completed, you’ll have even more data and case studies to celebrate.
 This is a good opportunity to revise your case study and present your results to executives and engineering leaders once more.
 You’ll also work on the final set of requirements for a GA launch.
 Again, set a date and assign your PM the owner for ensuring success.

 Training and Support Resources

 Application team survey.
-Here’s a link to a survey we recommend sending to application team owners to determine if they are a good fit for the POC, Beta, or GA launch.
+Here’s a link to a survey we recommend sending to application team owners to determine if they are a good fit for the first install, Beta, or GA launch.